-The usual steps are spelt out below:
+The usual steps are spelled out below:

 Step-1: Remove the Transparent Materials Adapter (TMA) after opening the lid of the scanner.

-Step-4: After the scanner lid should be closed and the scanning process initiated by pressing the Scan Film.
+Step-4: After the scanner lid should be closed and the scanning process is initiated by pressing the Scan Film.

 Step-5: In case you are operating the scanning process from your personal computers and not by the keys on the scanning model, then in the Scanning from the dialogue box, click Settings and select negatives if you want negatives to be scanned or slides or Positives if you want to scan slides.
 Then click scan.